Automating Processes with cron and crontab¶

 This says run the script at 10 PM, every day of the month, every month, and every day of the week.
 Obviously, this is a pretty simple example and things can get quite complicated when you need specifics.

-The @options for crontab
+The @options for crontab¶

 As noted in the Starting Easy portion of this document above, scripts in the cron dot directories are run at very specific times. @options offer the ability to use more natural timing.
 The @options consist of:

-• @daily runs the script every day at midnight.
+runs the script every day at midnight.@weekly

-• @reboot runs the script on system startup only.
+runs the script on system startup only.

 For our backup script example, if we used use the @daily option to run the backup script at midnight, the entry would look like this: